By M. Kruse

 Hawaiian Airlines (Shutterstock)

 Luggage fees are determined based on fare type, travel destinations, and various exemptions.
 Want to avoid fees?
 Join the HawaiianMiles loyalty program or apply for the Hawaiian Airlines World Elite Mastercard.
-Membership baggage allowance benefits are available for Pualani Platinum and Gold members, as well as primary card members of the Hawaiian Airlines World Elite Mastercard.
+Membership baggage allowance benefits are available for Pualani Platinum and Gold members, as well as primary cardmembers of the Hawaiian Airlines World Elite Mastercard when the ticket is purchased with the card.

 Hawaiian Airlines baggage policy is straightforward:

-- Carry-on size: One personal item and one carry-on up to 45 inches, with applicable bag fees during check-in.
+Carry-on size: One personal item and one carry-on up to 22 x 14 x 9 inches (no more than 25 pounds).

 Checking in for your Hawaiian Airlines flight is a breeze, with multiple options available.
 You can check in online, at the airport, or through the airline’s mobile app.
 Online check-in opens 24 hours before your flight’s departure, allowing you to secure your seat and avoid long lines at the airport.
 If you prefer to check in at the airport, you can use the designated check-in counters or the convenient self-service kiosks.
 For those with checked baggage, remember to proceed to the designated baggage drop-off area after checking in to ensure a smooth and efficient process.

 Hawaiian Airlines makes it easy to travel with special items, whether it’s sports equipment, musical instruments, or child restraint seats.
 Sports equipment like surfboards, golf bags, and fishing gear are accepted within the airline’s size and weight limits and count as one checked bag.
+Surfboard bags must not exceed 10 feet 5 inches in length and 50 pounds total weight.
 Musical instruments can be carried on board or checked, depending on their size and weight.
 If you’re traveling with a child, FAA-approved child restraint seats can be used on board for added safety.

 For passengers with CPAP devices, Hawaiian Airlines offers special services.
-Notify the airline’s reservations department at least 48 hours before your flight and check in at the ticket counter at least one hour before the minimum check-in time.
+Arrangements must be made in advance, and equipment must meet FAA requirements.
 Military personnel and those traveling on official government travel orders may also be eligible for special baggage allowances, making your journey even more convenient.

 Food-wise, Hawaiian shines.
-Even economy passengers receive a hot meal, often featuring dishes like teriyaki chicken or pasta with local vegetables.
-Hawaiian Airlines food in first class includes full meal service with wine or tropical cocktails.
+Economy passengers on most mainland–Hawai‘i flights receive a complimentary hot meal, often featuring dishes like teriyaki chicken or pasta with local vegetables.
+First class includes full meal service with wine or tropical cocktails.
 Vegetarian and vegan options can be requested ahead of time.

 @FlyingFoodie wrote, “I had a macadamia nut pancake and mango chutney for breakfast — on a plane!
 Hawaiian Airlines food wins again.”